Nadeem78633/The-Sales-Studio/frontend/README.md

 # The Sales Studio

 The Sales Studio is a full-stack application designed to manage sales data efficiently.
-It includes a backend server built with Node.js and Express, and a frontend client built with a modern JavaScript framework (e.g., React).
+It includes a backend server built with Node.js and Express, and a frontend client built with a modern JavaScript framework React js.
 The application uses MongoDB as its database, managed via Mongoose.

 ## Features